sanethmaduranga/Simple-pass-through-messaging-ballerina-/README.md

 Conventional message processing methods include a message processor for process message, but pass-through messaging skipped the message processor.
 So it saves the processing time and power and more efficient when compared with other types.

 Now let's get understand about the scenario which described here.
-The company owned two sub-offices and head office as LK Sub Office, UK Sub Office and US Head Office.
-When you are connecting to a sub-office it will automatically be redirected to the head office without any latency.
+The owner need to expand the business.
+So he make online shop which connected to the local shop, to expand the business growth.
+When you are connecting to the online shop, it will automatically be redirected to the local shop without any latency.
 To do so, here it used the pass-through messaging method.

 ![alt text](images/samplescenario.jpg)

-The three offices implemented as three separate services named 'LKSubOffice', 'UKSubOffice' and 'USHeadOffice'.
-When a user calls to 'LKSubOffice' or 'UKSubOffice' using HTTP request, the request redirected to the 'USHeadOffice' service without processing the incoming request.
-If it processes the incoming request, it will no longer a pass-through messaging.
-So 'LKSubOffice', 'UKSubOffice' services act as pass-through messaging services.
-The 'USHeadOffice' service processes the incoming request method such as 'GET', 'POST'.
-Then call to the back-end service, which will give the "Welcome to WSO2 US head office!" message.
-So the 'USHeadOffice' service is not a pass-through messaging service.
+The two shops implemented as two separate services named as 'OnlineShopping' and 'LocalShop'.
+When a user calls to 'OnlineShopping' using HTTP request, the request redirected to the 'LocalShop' service without processing the incoming request.
+Also response from the 'LocalShop' is not be processed in 'OnlineShopping'.
+If it processes the incoming request or response from the 'LocalShop', it will no longer a pass-through messaging.
+So messaging between 'OnlineShopping' and 'LocalShop' services act as pass-through messaging.
+The 'LocalShop' service processes the incoming request method such as 'GET', 'POST'.
+Then call to the back-end service, which will give the "Welcome to Local Shop!
+Please put your order here....." message.
+So messaing in the 'LocalShop' service is not a pass-through messaging service.

 ## Prerequisites